-Recognizing the needs of the Public Safety Article, the evolving nature of technology and the nature of threats to public safety infrastructure, the Board established a Cybersecurity Subcommittee in 2019.
-This Subcommittee will evaluate cybersecurity incidents, standards and best practices, and make recommendation to the Board for standards for PSAP equipment vendors and for the PSAPs themselves as the state moves forward with NG 9-1-1.
+Recognizing the needs of the Maryland Public Safety Article, the evolving nature of technology, and the nature of threats to public safety infrastructure, the Board established a Cybersecurity Subcommittee in 2019.
+The Cybersecurity Subcommittee evaluates cybersecurity incidents, standards, and best practices, and makes recommendations to the Board for standards for PSAP equipment vendors and the PSAPs themselves as the State moves forward with NG911.